 It reminds me of one of my favorite books, Hatchet, “The “foolbirds” seem to be everywhere, but at first Brian can’t figure out how to catch them; they blend in to the woods so well that one of them might be two feet away from him and still he doesn’t see it until it suddenly explodes upward in flight.
 Tricky little buggers.”

-67. Predator Approaching: Hunters always want to hook their decoy to the caller.
+Predator Approaching: Hunters always want to hook their decoy to the caller.
 They want to be able to start and stop the decoy on demand.
 I’m sorry but this is a bad idea.
 Let the decoy play the entire time.
 The coyote will see your decoy long before you see them!
 The decoy will take the attention from you and pin it on the decoy.
-This allows you to adjust your weapon to get the best shot.
+This allows you to adjust your weapon to get in a good shooting position.

 Article by Dustin Butler: Predicting the Coyote’s Approach.